ipratiklathiya/Audio_Speaker/README.txt

 I tried solving that error for the following....
 - run command "Add Migrations InitialCreate -Context AudioSpeakerContext"
 - "Update-Database -Context AudioSpeakerContext"

+Error Occured and the application was created sucesfully and i found te error and updated the database and migrations now i saved the command and commited it to Git....
+Let us build it again and run it !